-Sec 21, Internal Security Act of 1950; 50 USC 797 While on this Installation all personnel and the property under their control are subject to search
+Sec 21, Internal Security Act of 1950; 50 USC 797

+While on this Installation all personnel and the property under their control are subject to search

-We couldn't take our eyes off the reference to Section 21 of the Internal Security Act of 1951.50 USC 97.
+We couldn't take our eyes off the reference to Section 21 of the Internal Security Act of 1951.
 This is not a reference to a British Act of Parliament.
 It refers to US legislation.
 I looked up the legislative authority for that sign.
-USC stands for "United States Code".
-"50" means the title number.
-If you look up Title 50 of the US Legislative Code it is entitled "War and National Defense".
-Then if we go to Chapter 23 it is all about International Security.
+USC stands for "United Sates Code".
+"50" is the title number.
+If you look up Title 50 of the US Legislative Code you'll find that it is entitled "War and National Defense".
+Then if we go to Chapter 23 it is all about Internal Security.
 Sub-Chapter 1 is about "Control of Subversive Activity".
-Then comes paragraph 797: "Penalty for violation of security Regulations, which says that whoever willfully violates any defense property security installation, shall be fined or imprisoned or both".
+Then comes paragraph 797: "Penalty for violation of security Regulations, which says that whoever willfully violates any defense property security installation shall be fined or imprisoned or both".

-The question that I have is: how on earth does this square with International Law; or with our own Domestic law?

-Needless to say, the NATO Status of Forces Agreement Act of 1951 does contain security provisions - the sending state, the US, can exercise criminal jurisdiction over everyone subject to US military law.
+The question that I have is: how on earth does this square with international law; and with our own domestic law?
+The NATO Status of Forces Agreement of 1951 states that the sending state, the US, can exercise criminal jurisdiction over everyone subject to US military law.
 There is nothing surprising about that.
 It also says that the receiving state - the UK - has jurisdiction over all offences within the UK and these are punishable under UK law.
-So there is concurrent jurisdiction on a number of occasions and there are rules under SOFA on how that concurrent jurisdiction can play out - who can exercise that jurisdiction, both the sending and the receiving state?
+So there is concurrent jurisdiction on a number of occasions and there are rules under SOFA on how that concurrent jurisdiction, both the sending and the receiving state?

-Art VII (1) (a): SS criminal and disciplinary jurisdiction over all persons subject to SS military law
+Art VII(1)(a): SS criminal and disciplinary jurisdiction over all persons subject to SS military law

-Art VII (1) (b): RS jurisdiction over members of a force etc. re offences committed within the RS and punishable under RS law.
+Art VII(1)(b): RS jurisdiction over members of a force etc re offences committed within the RS and punishable under RS law.

-Art VII (2) (a): SS military authorities may exercise exclusive jurisdiction over persons subject to SS military law re offences (including security offences) punishable by SS but not RS law
+Art VII(2)(a): SS military authorities may exercise exclusive jurisdiction over persons subject to SS military law re offences (including security offences) punishable by SS but not RS law

-Art VII (2) (b): RS authorities may exercise exclusive jurisdiction over members of a force etc re offences including offences) punishable by RS but not SS law Art VII (3) rules on concurrent jurisdiction
+Art VII(2)(b): RS authorities may exercise exclusive jurisdiction over members of a force etc re offences including offences) punishable by RS but not SS law Art VII(3) rules on concurrent jurisdiction

-But what really interested me was the next section of SOFA, - Article VII (4).
+But what really interested me was the next provision of SOFA, Article VII (4):